Hallucinating (album)

 Hallucinating is the debut studio album by British industrial metal band Apartment 26.

 Artwork

 The album artwork was created by P. R. Brown; according to Jon Greasley, the model originally meant to have a gas mask on, but it was eventually decided it was too common of a motif at the time.

 Reception

-A neutral review came from CanEHdian.com, stating that the band fails to "stand out from all the other bands that fall into this genre of music".
+CanEHdian.com stated that the band fails to "stand out from all the other bands that fall into this genre of music".